ZerosAndOnesLLC/TrafficCop/README.md

 # TrafficCop

-A high-performance reverse proxy and load balancer written in Rust with **Traefik v3 compatible configuration**.
+A high-performance reverse proxy and load balancer written in Rust with **100% Traefik v3 compatible configuration**.
 Designed to handle 750k+ requests/second with predictable latency and zero garbage collection pauses.

 ## Features

 ### Core
-- **Traefik v3 Compatible**: Drop-in replacement for Traefik using the same configuration format
+- **Traefik v3 Compatible**: **Drop-in replacement** for Traefik using the exact same YAML configuration format
 - **High Performance**: Built with Rust for maximum throughput and minimal latency
 - **Zero GC Pauses**: No garbage collector means consistent, predictable response times
 - **HTTP/1.1 & HTTP/2**: Automatic protocol detection with ALPN negotiation for TLS